michaelcao512/Revature-Training/lectures/notes-week1.md

 Passing a function as an argument (higher-order functions). a function that executes after something is done

+- higher ordered component
+  - component that takes a component - usually returning an enhanced component

 ```javascript
 function name(parameter1, ..., callback) {
     // ...